 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Karora Resources's score of 24 is lower than 51% of the industry.
+Karora Resources's score of 27 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Karora Resources reported total greenhouse gas emissions of approximately 68,684,000 kg CO2e for Scope 1 and about 21,639,000 kg CO2e for Scope 2, resulting in a combined total of around 90,322,000 kg CO2e for both scopes.
-This reflects a slight increase from 2021, where emissions were approximately 68,165,000 kg CO2e for Scope 1 and about 18,781,000 kg CO2e for Scope 2, culminating in a total of around 86,946,000 kg CO2e.
-In 2020, the company recorded approximately 54,141,000 kg CO2e for Scope 1 and about 18,350,000 kg CO2e for Scope 2, leading to a total of around 72,492,000 kg CO2e.
+In 2022, Karora Resources reported total greenhouse gas emissions of approximately 68,684,000 kg CO2e for Scope 1 and 21,639,000 kg CO2e for Scope 2, resulting in a combined total of about 90,322,000 kg CO2e.
+This reflects a slight increase from 2021, where emissions were approximately 68,165,000 kg CO2e for Scope 1 and 18,781,000 kg CO2e for Scope 2, culminating in a total of about 86,946,000 kg CO2e.
+In 2020, the company recorded emissions of approximately 54,141,000 kg CO2e for Scope 1 and 18,350,000 kg CO2e for Scope 2, leading to a total of about 72,492,000 kg CO2e.
 Karora Resources has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or climate pledges.
-The emissions data is cascaded from their parent company, Karora Resources Inc., indicating a corporate family relationship that influences their reporting and performance metrics.
-The company has reported emissions intensities of approximately 810 kg CO2e per Troy ounce of gold produced and 60 kg CO2e per tonne of ore processed for 2022.
-These figures are essential for understanding the environmental impact of their operations and for benchmarking against industry standards.
+The emissions data is cascaded from their parent company, Karora Resources Inc., indicating a corporate family relationship that influences their reporting.
+The company has reported GHG emissions intensity metrics, with approximately 810 kg CO2e per Troy ounce of gold produced and 60 kg CO2e per tonne of ore processed in 2022.
+These figures provide insight into their operational efficiency in relation to emissions.
+Overall, while Karora Resources has made strides in emissions reporting, the absence of reduction targets suggests an opportunity for further commitment to climate action.

 Access structured emissions data, company-specific emission factors, and source documents